-• Mrs Sarah Vickers started her teaching career in 2008.
-She has taught Nursery, Reception, Year 1 and Year 3 as well as PPA cover around the school.
+her teaching career in 2008.
+She has taught Nursery, Reception, Year 1 and Lower key stage 2 as well as PPA cover around the school.
 She has worked with children with significant and complex needs during this time.

 Mrs Lisa Pigg is the school SENCO.
 She will teach in the Hive on a Friday.
-Mrs Vicky Fisher has been qualified over 23 years working in nursery settings and even as a dental nurse!
+Mrs Vicky Fisher has been qualified over 24 years working in nursery settings and even as a dental nurse!
 She has worked in primary schools for the past 6 and a half years, supporting in a language class for children with Speech and language difficulties, supported 1:1 children with significant needs and behavioural and emotional support.
 She is also our named school ELSA (emotional Literacy Support Assistant.)